linz/linz-bde-schema/README.md

 done
 ```

-or the following if you don't want to install the indexes:
+or the following commands if you don't want to install the indexes:

 ```shell
 psql $DB_NAME -f /usr/share/linz-bde-schema/sql/01-bde_roles.sql